 - Hold the Shutdown Bypass-Preheat switch in the ON position for 10 to 20 seconds before starting a cold engine.
-Holding the switch too long can burn out the glow plugs.
-This step is not necessary if the engine is already warm. - 2.
-While holding the Shutdown Bypass-Preheat switch in the ON position, push the Engine Control switch to the START position. - 3.
-As soon as the engine starts, release both switches.
+Holding the switch too long can burn out the glow plugs. - While holding the Shutdown Bypass-Preheat switch in the ON position, push the Engine Control switch to the START position. - As soon as the engine starts, release both switches.
 Do not crank the starter for more than 20 seconds consecutively.
-If the engine fails to start with the first attempt, be sure that it has stopped completely before re-engaging. - 6.
+If the engine fails to start with the first attempt, be sure that it has stopped completely before re-engaging.

 NOTE: Excessive cranking of the starter on Marine sets equipped with a water lift muffler can cause engine damage.
 If the engine does not start after three 20-second cranks, remove the impeller from the raw water pump.
 This will prevent the muffler from filling with water and backfilling the exhaust line and engine.
 Once the engine starts, shut it off immediately and re-install the impeller.
 Re-start the engine and check the exhaust overboard outlet for gushes of water.